trevorl816/home-network-vlan-setup/README.md

 Access OPNsense GUI

-	1. Open a web browser and navigate to your OPNsense router’s IP address (default is usually 192.168.1.1).
+	1. Open your web browser and go to the WebUI - in my case, it is set to `192.168.0.1` - default is `192.168.0.1`
-	2. Log in with your admin username and password.
+	2. Log in with the username and password - default is root/opnsense - it is advised that you change the default credentials due to safety concerns.

 Add VLANs